Shelly and I in Tehran, Iran

 MY CONNECTION TO ISLAM

-The next faith that I have been lucky enough to learn about is Islam.
+The next particular religion that I have been lucky enough to learn about is Islam.
 I have been fortunate to meet many Muslim men and women on my travels through the Middle East.
 And also through an International group to which my husband belongs.
 The membership is comprised of all religions.

 I have traveled to Egypt, Syria, Qatar, Lebanon, and Bahrain.
 And to Dubai, Saudi Arabia, Iran, Abu Dhabi, and Jordan.
 In doing so, I have been enlightened by the teachings of Islam from my Muslim friends and several mosques.